log0div0/testo/docs/reference/Actions.md

 - `from`- Type: string.
 Path to the file or directory on the virtual machine.
 The path must exist.
 - `to` - Type: string. **Full** destination path on the Host.
 - `timeout_time_spec` - Type: time interval or string.
 Timeout for copying to complete.
 Default value: `10m`.
 If the string type is used, the value inside the string must be convertible to a time interval.
-Inside the string [param referencing](param#param-referencing) is available.
+Inside the string [param referencing](Params.md#param-referencing) is available.
 Default value can be changed with the `TESTO_COPY_DEFAULT_TIMEOUT` param.
-See [here](param#special-(reserved)-params) for more information.
+See [here](Params.md#special-reserved-params) for more information.

 > You must specify the full destination path in the `to` argument (see `copyto` action notes).